Home > Facade > Middle East Architecture – A Jungle of Glazing?

 I wonder why glass is widely considered to be a material that symbolizes ‘progress’ in the Middle East whereas traditional and practical materials like mud, clay, and limestone are often related to concepts of backwardness and poverty.
 This impractical dissociation between materials and the environmental context of a region causes a slow degradation of the architectural expression prevalent in the Middle Eastern world.

 Even the local builders often ignore simple concepts of how they can make their lives more comfortable within a living space.
 Consider the circumstances of walking out at midday.
 The first move of ours is to place our hands in a natural but strategic way above our eyes to cut off the direct harsh sunlight and reflected heat from the hard landscape we walk on.
 Our eye is the only transparent part of our body and the most fragile.

 Opaque Envelope with Openings Ensuring Interior Spaces and Shaded Well and Allows for Cross Ventilation

 We take measures to protect it.
-Glass in the similar manner, is the most transparent and fragile part of any building.
-Why don’t we protect it and shade it from the sun in the similar manner?
+Glass in a similar manner, is the most transparent and fragile part of any building.
+Why don’t we protect it and shade it from the sun in a similar manner?

 Glazing designs for ventilation purposes must be designed only after Stack and Coanda effects of air have been carefully studied and simulated through measured data in a particular built setting.
 There have been reports of sick-building syndrome, where occurrences of unexpected buoyancy and reverse air movements have taken place.
 I agree that the invention of glass, after the fire, has been an important technological innovation in mankind’s history.